mattroberts297/mattroberts.eu/_posts/2017-04-16-automatic-type-class-derivation-with-shapeless-part-one.md

 }
 ```

-Now in my opinion, the real "magic" is here (I explain the trick below):
+Now, in my opinion, the real "magic" is here (I explain the trick below):

 ```scala
 def apply[A](